cawel/notes-binder/en/documentaries/The Story of India/Episode 3 - Spice Routes and Silk Roads.md

 ## Silk route
 * Silk route opened around the 1st century BC
-* India in the middle of the silk road
+* India was in the middle of the silk road
 * richest cargo on those caravans was silk
 * Raw Chinese silk to be turned by Indian weavers into works of art